-Work to build the Council’s 4MW solar farm at Wheat Leasows has now been completed.
-The construction was completed at the end of 2014 and the solar farm is now fully functional and generating electricity.
+Work to build the Council’s 4MW solar farm at Wheat Leasows was completed at the end of 2014 at which point it became fully functional and generating electricity.

 The solar farm is made up of more than 15,000 panels on a 11.7 hectares site and will generate enough electricity to power more than 800 homes.